School: Mundelein Seminary

 I am Juan Carlos Villota Viteri, and I am from Colombia.
-My hometown is Pasto and it is in the west southern Colombia.
-I have two sisters and two nieces.
+My hometown is Pasto, which is in the southwest of Colombia.

 What are your hobbies and interests?

-I love to read, listen to music, watch movies and play soccer and video games.
+I love to read, listen to music, watch movies, and play soccer, volleyball, and play video games.

 What is one of your favorite scriptures?